DotNet4Neo4j/Neo4jClient/README.md

 * If using the *DotNet Core* version of `Neo4jClient` - transactions will **not** work.
 This will be returned when DotNet Core gets the `TransactionScope` (See [this comment](https://github.com/Readify/Neo4jClient/issues/135#issuecomment-231981065) for more details).

+---

 ## License Information

 Licensed under MS-PL.
 See `LICENSE` in the root of this repository for full license text.

+---

+## Updates to the 3.x releases

+I will not be updating the 3.x version of the client, the focus is on 4.x and the features that gives us.
+Neo4j no longer actively support Neo4j 3.4 so you should consider updating if you can.
+Largely - anyone using the `3.x` version of the client is coping with it's deficiencies, and as 4.x addresses most of them. ¯\_(ツ)_/¯